geranazavr555/geranazavr555/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a third-year applied mathematics and computer science student at <a target="_blank" href="https://en.wikipedia.org/wiki/ITMO_University">ITMO University</a> and a software developer at <a target="_blank"  href="https://en.wikipedia.org/wiki/Codeforces">Codeforces</a>.
+I'm an applied mathematics and computer science student at <a target="_blank" href="https://en.wikipedia.org/wiki/ITMO_University">ITMO University</a> and a software developer at <a target="_blank"  href="https://en.wikipedia.org/wiki/Codeforces">Codeforces</a>.

 #### Contacts:
 * <a target="_blank"  href="mailto:geranazavr555@yandex.ru">geranazavr555@yandex.ru</a>